The Hidden Cost of “Value Engineering”

 Reputations are at stake

 When a project fails, no one remembers the “saving”.
-They recognise the rust, the rot, and the inconvenience.
+They recognise the rust, the expense, and the inconvenience.
 The community doesn’t see a tender process.
-They see a council that didn’t care enough to get it right.
+They see a provider who didn’t care enough to get it right.

 That’s why professionals are moving on from value engineering.
 Because it doesn’t just damage the project-it damages your name.